Waseem Ahmed (artist)

-Waseem Ahmed (born 1976) is a contemporary miniature painter and visual artist, living and working in Lahore, Punjab, Pakistan.
+Waseem Ahmed (born 1976 in Hyderabad, Pakistan) is a contemporary miniature painter and visual artist, living and working in Lahore, Punjab, Pakistan.

 Biography

-Ahmed attended the National College of Arts in Lahore and received his bachelor's degree in Fine Arts from the Department of Miniature Painting in 2000.
+Waseem earned a Bachelor's degree in Fine Arts from University of Sindh in Hyderabad before pursuing another Bachelor's degree in Miniature Painting from the National College of Arts, Lahore in 2000.

 Since 2001, Ahmed is a Visiting Assistant Professor at the Miniature Painting Department of the National College of Arts in Lahore.